Ibexian/EastMeetsKitchen/_posts/2016-11-15-vegan-pork-and-cabbage-dumplings.md

 </figure>

-I find that a lot of vegetarian dumplings at the stores arent' meaty enough for me.
+I find that a lot of vegetarian dumplings at the stores aren't meaty enough for me.
 Maybe as a former meat-eater, I miss that kind of stuff.
 I get annoyed when the filling is just a gooey pile of mashed vegetables.
 That's why I filled these "pork" and cabbage dumplings with textured vegetable protein and shitake mushrooms, which adds that meaty flavor and texture back in.

 A friend of mine, who is taking a science of cooking class said to me that there isn't really a molecule for the flavor of meat.
 It's actually a combination of flavors that can be re-created, which is why I add flavors like mushrooms and miso to things I want to taste a bit more like meat.